reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   notificationsResult => notificationsResult.data ?? emptyNotifications
 )

-export const fetchNotificationsWebsocket = () => (dispatch, getState) => {
+export const fetchNotificationsWebsocket =
+  (): AppThunk => (dispatch, getState) => {
     const allNotifications = selectNotificationsData(getState())
-  const [latestNotification] = allNotifications const latestTimestamp = latestNotification?.date ?? ''
+    const [latestNotification] = allNotifications
+    const latestTimestamp = latestNotification?.date ?? ''
     // Hardcode a call to the mock server to simulate a server push scenario over websockets forceGenerateNotifications(latestTimestamp)
   }

 // omit existing slice code
 ```

 Like with `onQueryStarted`, the `onCacheEntryAdded` lifecycle handler receives the `arg` cache key as its first parameter, and an options object with the `thunkApi` values as the second parameter.
-The options object also contains an `updateCachedData` util function, and two lifecycle `Promise`s - `cacheDataLoaded` and `cacheEntryRemoved`. `cacheDataLoaded` resolves when the _initial_ data for this subscription is added to the store.
+The options object also contains an `updateCachedData` util function, and two lifecycle promises - `cacheDataLoaded` and `cacheEntryRemoved`. `cacheDataLoaded` resolves when the _initial_ data for this subscription is added to the store.
 This happens when the first subscription for this endpoint + cache key is added.
 As long as 1+ subscribers for the data are still active, the cache entry is kept alive.
 When the number of subscribers goes to 0 and the cache lifetime timer expires, the cache entry will be removed, and `cacheEntryRemoved` will resolve.
 Typically, the usage pattern is:

 - `await cacheDataLoaded` right away
 - Create a server-side data subscription like a Websocket